torvalds/linux/Documentation/virt/hyperv/hibernation.rst

 Background
 ----------
-Linux supports the ability to hibernate itself in order to save power.
+GNU/Linux supports the ability to hibernate itself in order to save power.
 Hibernation is sometimes called suspend-to-disk, as it writes a memory image to disk and puts the hardware into the lowest possible power state.
 Upon resume from hibernation, the hardware is restarted and the